 Difficulty in breathing reported

 Full face masks make snorkeling a pleasure.
-That’s why we have another one on this list.
-That is one of the reasons why the Greatever Snorkel Mask has made it here.
-The full face mask makes it easier to breathe underwater.
+That’s why we have another full-face snorkel mask on this gear list.
+That is one of the reasons why the Greatever Snorkel Mask has made it on our reviews.
+The full face mask makes it easier to breathe underwater while you dive.

 You will be able to inhale and exhale through your mouth and nose.
 If snorkel falling out has been a problem for you, with this mask, it never will be.
 Also, there’s a fitted valve that prevents the water from getting in.